ahamanowicz/METAL-Z/README.md

 2. Continuum subtraction and creation of spectral snippets.
 For continuum correction to run, you need continuum-fit windows files, named sightline_line_lineNO_cont_win.txt.
 These files can be found in CONT-FIT folder.
 Ready Spectral Snippets are in DATA (*_cont.dat files).
 Fe II lines 1142, 1143, and 1144 are in the same file (called Fe_1142) because they are close together and have one continuum correction.
 Lines are numbered as in the line_list.txt: Fe II: 0 (1142),1 (1143), 2 (1144) ,20 (1608) S II: 9 (1250), 10 (1253), 11 (1259).

+Ret of the notebook is the exploration of the EW measurements and different issues we came across with the lines (LSF correction, blends etc).
+This analysis is not included in the paper.